 What Should an Employment Agreement Include?

-An employment agreement is an agreement between you, the employer, and your employees.
-It sets out the nature of the employment (full-time, part-time, casual) and also the specific terms and conditions of the employment.
-Employers should understand their obligations before employing any new team members.
+An employment agreement is an agreement between you, the employer, and your employee whom the agreement concerns.
+It sets out the nature of the employment, such as whether your employee is permanent or casual, the expected hours of work and other specific terms and conditions of the employment.

 National Employment Standards

-Under Australian law, regardless of whether there is an employment agreement in place, a set of minimum entitlements applies automatically to every worker.
-These are known as the National Employment Standards or NES and include:
+Under Australian law, regardless of whether there is an employment agreement in place, a set of minimum entitlements apply automatically to every worker.
+These are known as the National Employment Standards (NES) and include:

 - maximum weekly hours;